Daniel Martin Varisco: Education and academic history

 Varisco attended Wheaton College (Illinois), where he majored in Biblical Archaeology under the advisement of Prof. Al Hoerth.
-At the University of Pennsylvania he obtained his Ph.D. in 1982: "The Adaptive Dynamics of Water Allocation in al-Ahjur, Yemen Arab Republic," the result of ethnographic fieldwork during 1978-79 in a central highland valley of the Yemen Arab Republic on the ecology of irrigation and water resource use.
-He also received an M.A. in Anthropology in 1975 on the topic of "Archaeology as Apologetic: Towards an Understanding of the Fundamentalist Paradigm."
-In 1990-91 he was Visiting Assistant Professor in Anthropology at Stony Brook University.
+At the University of Pennsylvania he obtained his PhD in 1982: "The Adaptive Dynamics of Water Allocation in al-Ahjur, Yemen Arab Republic," the result of ethnographic fieldwork during 1978–79 in a central highland valley of the Yemen Arab Republic on the ecology of irrigation and water resource use.
+He also received an MA in anthropology in 1975 on the topic of "Archaeology as Apologetic: Towards an Understanding of the Fundamentalist Paradigm."
+In 1990-91 he was visiting assistant professor in anthropology at Stony Brook University.
 He began his career at Hofstra University in 1991, becoming Chair of Anthropology in 2003 and Professor of Anthropology in 2004.